 - Emotional outbursts or new changes in behavior

-- Nurses or caregivers refusing to allow the patient to be alone with loved ones or the resident appears reluctant to speak in caregiver’s presence
+- Nurses or caregivers don’t let the patient be alone with loved ones, or when the resident seems hesitant to talk when the caregiver is around.